TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-20-4-emotional-reasons-why-I-quit-my-twitter.md

 Followed by [a year later reflection](http://www.stevepavlina.com/blog/2015/07/one-year-without-social-media/).

-I love social experiments.
-After polyphasic sleep, switching main job focus after 8 years, having a baby while being infertile, dropping from university, moving to Prague after settling down in Brno, [droping LinkedIn](todo linkg) and moving completely alone for first time, I really look forward to this one.
+**I love social experiments.** After [polyphasic sleep](https://psychologie.cz/serialy/polyfazicky-spanek/), switching main job focus after 8 years, having a baby while being infertile, dropping from university, moving to Prague after settling down in Brno, [dropping LinkedIn](/blog/2017/01/05/why-I-deleted-my-linkedin-account) and moving completely alone for the first time, **I really look forward to this one**.

-## Where do I find you then?
+### Where Do You Find Me?

-As you can see I love newsletters.
-I'll be starting my soon - be sure to [subscribe here](http://eepurl.com/cpKuMT).
-And I'm [still on Facebook](https://www.facebook.com/nauc.se.nette.symfony.a.doctrine) where I post weekly about programming and self-education tips.
+- As you can see I love newsletters. **I'll be starting my soon - [be sure to subscribe here](http://eepurl.com/cpKuMT).**

+- **And I'm [still on Facebook](https://www.facebook.com/nauc.se.nette.symfony.a.doctrine) where I post weekly about programming and self-education tips.**

 Both you can find on my website [tomasvotruba.cz](https://www.tomasvotruba.cz/#socials).

-## What about Your Socials Experiments?
+### What about Your Socials Experiments?

 I've already asked, why and what social networks do you use.
 Now, I would like to know, **have you made any social network experiment?**
 How did it go?
 Did you like that?

 I look forward to your answers!